malihass/PokerSplit/README.md

 # Poker Split
 Find a set of transaction to settle Poker earnings within a group of cash-game players.
 The earnings are expressed as chips and money invested by each individual.
 Different people can have different amount of money invested in order to include buy-ins.
 The programm primarily settles slate between financial partners that prefer to operate together.
 A slate is primarily settled between financial partners (couples for example) and then settled with other players.

+The code can be run via a web app [PokerSplit web app](https://pokersplit.herokuapp.com)

 ## Running the command line code
 `python main.py`